 The Association of Friends of the Way of St. James of Viana do Castelo, in its action, made the Portuguese Way of the Coast, which was to be rediscovered for centuries, reborn.
 It was their effort and dedication to the pilgrimage cause that led them to study and search for information that was thought to have been lost over time.
 They sought to signpost the route, obeying the centuries of history and with the safety of the pilgrim always in mind.
 They have greatly contributed to raising awareness in the community about the dynamics associated with the Jacobean route.
 In this way, we hope to be able to convey their value in these words that seem short to express the admiration we have for each of the people who make up the group that gave new worlds to the trajectory of the Coast.

-So, when we had the idea for the Social Calendar of the Portuguese Way of Saint James for 2023, this was the first group that came to mind.
-Do you want to get to know these enthusiasts of the ancient trail better and understand why they were the chosen ones?
+When we conceived the 2023 Social Calendar of the Portuguese Way of Saint James, they were our first choice.
+Do you want to get to know these enthusiasts of the ancient trail and understand why they were the chosen ones?

 Read this article to the end!